-8 Tax Surprises if You Are Working Two or More Jobs
+8 Tax Surprises If You Are Working Two Jobs at Once

 The days of working just one job are over for the majority of Americans, and most are taking on second gigs to make ends meet.
 According to a 2022 survey from Insuranks, 93% of working Americans have a side hustle.
 That number could manage to increase as the country approaches a recession and people feel more threatened by layoffs and general economic unease.